michaelcrnls/michaelcrnls/README.md

 - 👋 Hi, I’m @michaelcrnls
+I am a Flutter developer and Web dev expert, i concentrate on the front end for Web Development and full stack for mobile development, I am currently improving my skills on development by flutter.

-- 👀 I’m interested in learning web and android development
+- 👀 I’m interested in enhancing my knowlege capital on
+* web development
+* mobile development
+* Blockchain Technologies
+* Artificial intelligence
+* FinTech

-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning
+* Web3
+* Flutter/Dart
+* Project/Program management

-- 💞️ I’m looking to collaborate on outstanding projects
+- 💞️ I’m looking to collaborate on outstanding projects with my current company and outstanding Tech companies.

-- 📫 How to reach me will be through my email michaelcrnls@gmail.com
+- 📫 How to reach me will be through my email michaelcrnls@gmail.com | twitter @michaelcrnls

 <!---
 michaelcrnls/michaelcrnls is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.